 It is hard to believe this day has finally come.
 I should have done this a month ago, but I was not ready to leave you guys.
 I have to say that I have mixed feelings today.
-It is wonderful to look forward to a more leisurely future, doing all the things I said I would get around "someday", but I also feel blue leaving what has been such an important part of my life.
-I might have a hard time getting over my work life.
-And awhile ago I was thinking, I should have asked each of you, your email adds so still we can have a chat everyday.(laughs)
+It is wonderful to look forward to a future of more leisure and getting around to many of the things that I always said I would do "someday", but I also feel some blues at leaving what has been such an important part of my life.
+I might have a hard time of getting over with my work life.
+And a while ago I was thinking, I should have asked each of you, your email adds so still we can have a chat everyday.(laughs)

-This company is like a family and though I know I will see many of you around town, this day is kind of like moving away from home.
+This company is like a family and though I know I will see many of you around the town, this day is kind of like moving away from home.
 It has a great promise and yet, knowing that I won't see the members of my family every day anymore is hard to imagine.
 I should have been declaring my age as 20 years younger by that I can stay here longer with you.